GabeScott/standard-works-vault/General Conference/1974 October - God Will Not Be Mocked.md

 We urge you to teach your children honor and integrity and honesty.
 Is it possible that some of our children do not know how sinful it is to steal?
 It is unbelievable—the extent of vandalism, thievery, robbery, stealing.
 Protect your family against it by proper teaching.

 Brothers and sisters, we teach all of our people to be loyal.
-“We believe in being subject to kings, presidents, rulers, and magistrates, in obeying, honoring, and sustaining the law.”
-(A of F 1:12.)
+“We believe in being subject to kings, presidents, rulers, and magistrates, in obeying, honoring, and sustaining the law.” ([[Articles of Faith 1.12|A of F 1:12]].)
 Be loyal and true.

 Perhaps one of the most distinguishing features of the Church is the fact that its people abstain from liquor, tea, coffee, and tobacco.
 Of course, there are some who apparently have not the courage nor the testimony to follow this program, but numerous thousands observe it strictly.

 One of the many revelations of God through a living prophet was the 89th section of the Doctrine and Covenants, giving what is known as the Word of Wisdom.
 For 141 years now we have been practicing this great truth embodied in that revelation that we would abstain from wine and strong drinks, that tea and coffee are not for the body, and that we should not use tobacco in any form, that it is good only for bruises and all sick cattle.
-(See D&C 89:8.)
+(See [[D&C 89.8|D&C 89:8]].)

 We noted recently of a community in Minnesota which set up a “D-Day” in which, through all their agencies, they persuaded people to give up smoking.
 In their January 7 “D-Day,” they reported 271 smokers who gave up that habit.
 We commend such an awake community and its leaders.